Contact Us

 • Familiarity with Python, Node.js, or your preferred backend language

-Our app implements a single MCP server that searches AIMultiple’s articles and returns structured results.
+Our app uses a single MCP server to search AIMultiple’s articles and return structured results.
 If you’re following along with your own data, ensure your API returns consistent JSON structures that ChatGPT can parse reliably.

 App Architecture